 No prospective retailers for Art Place: Pax Liquor wants patrons for beer tasting – Part 1 focused on the Art Place at Fort Totten discussion during the ANC 5A “Special Monthly Meeting”.
 The other major agenda item was Pax Liquor, Inc. regarding a “Notice of Public Hearing”.
-Commissioner Lewis set the tone for this discussion by reminding the audience of the need to follow the proper guidelines in order to reach the proper outcome.
+Commissioner Lewis set the tone for this discussion by reminding the audience of the need to follow the proper guidelines to reach the proper outcome.
 Pax Liquor was represented by Mr. Ching Cho, filling in for Kevin Lee.
 Mr. Cho opened with a bow, before explaining why another liquor store was needed in the community.

 “What drew you to this area?” one resident asked Mr. Cho.
 A friend said “I didn’t see a liquor store near the location” was the reply.
-Mr. Cho says they don’t want to sell small single bottles of beer.
+Mr. Cho said they don’t want to sell small single bottles of beer.
 “How much money do you plan to invest and give to the community?
-How about $25,000 up front for corporate responsibility,” suggested Dr. Love who has been residing in the community since 1959.
+How about $25,000 up front for corporate responsibility?” suggested Dr. Love who has been residing in the community since 1959.

 When Mr. Cho informed the constituents that he couldn’t speak English very well Commissioner Fletcher moved to halt the meeting due to language barriers.
 This set off a flurry of comments highlighting the underlying tensions as neighborhoods change throughout the Ward.
 “Don’t say no language barrier because you go into their store they know how to talk to you,” one constituent responded to Commissioner Fletcher.
-“You don’t understand us, and we don’t understand you,” stated another concern constituent.
+“You don’t understand us, and we don’t understand you,” stated another concerned constituent.
 “I don’t like no liquor store,” was another remark from those attending the meeting.
-The tension was capped with, “We don’t like you, get out of the hood,” we’re going do what we have to do to protect our community,” said another concern constituent.
+The tension was capped with, “We don’t like you, get out of the hood,” we’re going do what we have to do to protect our community,” said another concerned constituent.

 “I like the guy,” says Melvin Smith standing up in the back of the room.
 A concerned constituent asked about the target date for opening the liquor store.
 Cho’s October reply prompted more concerns.
 “He was already ready and didn’t have permission to do it,” stated a concerned constituent.
-“I like the guy, he’s suffering up there and he can’t answer nothing.
+“I like the guy.
+He’s suffering up there and he can’t answer nothing.
 Don’t want no liquor store, don’t want no liquor store, don’t want it,” stressed Melvin Smith, during his turn.